|Status:||Resolved||Start date:||16 Nov 2016|

 The test histogram2d.py fails under certain configurations (see buildbot).
 On my Arch setup it fails for clang+Python3 (but passes for gcc+Python3).
 It is also failing in the Ubuntu Yakkety clang nightly build.
 The problem is caused by the swig array to std::vector automatic conversion.
 For some reason clang treats the swig generated code differently and the conversion fails, giving a runtime error.
 (Possibly due to stricter casting rules?
 I did a bit of investigating but the problem is not immediately clear.)

-#4 Updated by pospelov about 3 years ago
+#4 Updated by pospelov over 3 years ago

 - Status changed from New to Sprint

 From the discussion with Jonathan and my wage remembering, it will be enough to use